Sourdough Everything Bread Recipe

 How To Make Everything Bagel Sourdough Bread Overview

 - Combine all of the levain, water, salt, and everything bagel seasoning into a large mixing bowl.
-Mix to break up the starter before adding the bread flour.
+Mix with a dough whisk to break up the starter before adding the bread flour.
+Cover and rest for 30 minutes.

 Strengthen the Dough | Bulk Fermentation